GluuFederation/docs-gg-prod/3.1.3.1/source/plugin/api.md

 #### Enable gluu-oauth2-rs protection

+!!!
+Note
+    `UMA-RS` addition registers the client and resources, so it will create 2 [applications](#application-creation-in-oxd).

 Important : each protection_document and oauth_scope_expression double quotes must be escaped by the '\\' sign.
 This limitation comes from the Kong configuration parameter type limitation which is limited to: "id", "number", "boolean", "string", "table", "array", "url", "timestamp".

 During gluu-oauth2-rs addition to /plugins, keep in mind that oxd must be up and running; otherwise, the registration will fail.
 It's because during a POST call to Kong's /plugin endpoint, the plugin performs self-registration on the oxd server at oxd_host provided in the configuration.
 For this reason, if the plugin is added and you remove oxd (or install a new version of oxd) without configuration persistence, then gluu-oauth2-rs must be re-registered (to force registration with the newly installed oxd).